peteroupc/peteroupc.github.io/random.md

 - Does the application use random-behaving numbers for **information security** purposes (for example, as passwords or other secrets)[^5]?
     - Yes: Use a [**cryptographic RNG**](#Cryptographic_RNGs).
 - No: Does the application require [**reproducible "random" numbers**](#When_to_Use_a_Manually_Seeded_PRNG)?
-    - Yes: Use a manually-seeded high-quality PRNG.
+    - Yes: Use a manually seeded high-quality PRNG.
 If a seed is known, use it.
 Otherwise, generate a fresh seed using a cryptographic RNG.
         - Does the application run **multiple independent processes** that use pseudorandom numbers?
             - No: Initialize one PRNG with the seed.
             - Yes: Pass the seed to each process as described in "[**Seed Generation for Noncryptographic PRNGs**](#Seed_Generation_for_Noncryptographic_PRNGs)".